-The performance of any health system depends heavily on those who provide the care.
-When people have a regular provider of primary care, particularly one with the characteristics of a "medical home"-a practice that is responsible for ensuring that care is easily accessible to enrolled patients and that takes responsibility for coordinating care when patients require more specialized services-they have better outcomes and lower costs.
-30 There are additional ways to facilitate access to highly coordinated care.
-For example, in countries such as Denmark, systems of low-cost "off-hours" care-available on evenings and weekends, by phone or in convenience clinics, and carefully coordinated with the patient's medical home-provide access to multiple sites of care, all linked through sophisticated information systems.
-31
+he performance of any health system depends heavily on those who provide the care.
+When people have a regular provider of primary care, particularly one with the characteristics of a "medical home"-a practice that is responsible for ensuring that care is easily accessible to enrolled patients and that takes responsibility for coordinating care when patients require more specialized services-they have better outcomes and lower costs.29 There are additional ways to facilitate access to highly coordinated care.
+For example, in countries such as Denmark, systems of low-cost "off-hours" care-available on evenings and weekends, by phone or in convenience clinics, and carefully coordinated with the patient's medical home-provide access to multiple sites of care, all linked through sophisticated information systems.30 independent practices to utilize care management processes, electronic medical records, and incentives for quality improvement.32 One study determined that the more a managed care physician network resembles a group model practice, the better the plan will perform on four of five clinical quality measures.33 As the evidence clearly demonstrates, the use of organized systems can improve the accountability of health care delivery.

 The Commonwealth Fund's 2006 Health Care Quality Survey found that when adults have a medical home, their access to care and rates of preventive screenings improve markedly.
-In fact, for minority and low-income populations, access to medical homes appear to eliminate most disparities in health care.
-32
+In fact, for minority and low-income populations, access to medical homes appears to eliminate most disparities in health care.31